Bitxo92/DogWalkz/doc/templates/1_idea.md

 ### Benefits of This Approach

 1. **Ease of Use**: The platform will provide a user-friendly, easy-to-navigate experience, ensuring both dog owners and walkers can quickly manage their accounts and requests.
-2. **Security**: With OAuth the platform ensures user privacy and data protection.
+2. **Security**: With OAuth and JWT-based session handling, the platform ensures user privacy and data protection.
 3. **Scalability**: By utilizing **Flutter** and **Supabase**, the platform can easily scale to accommodate more users as the service grows.